mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 # Getting started with a Slack App
 1. Navigate back to Atom.
 In watch-together, make a new file in the `routes` folder by duplicating `index.js`.
 You can call the new file `slack.js`.
 2. In the code of the file, change `index` to `slack` and change the value of `title` from `Watch Together` to `Slack Tests Go Here`.
 3. In order for someone to actually be able to get to this page, open the file `app.js`.
-We need to require a new route in
+We need to require a new route in, and then we need to tell the app when we should use that file, which routes that file should handle.
+So we're going to do something that is exactly parallel to what they do with users, so copy the line of code

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMjU4MDM2MiwxNzYwMjM3MTcxXX0=
+eyJoaXN0b3J5IjpbLTE5OTkwNTMwLDE3NjAyMzcxNzFdfQ==
 -->